Keobook/import-cours-but-rt/README.md

 As the maintainer I think every copyright, license or contribution should be listed in order to acknowledge the work of everyone, please write it in the section under.

+## Issues and Pull Requests

+If you think there are issues within some code or classes, please open an issue and I'll take a look at it with pleasure.
+It's even better if you're able to come up with a fix to some issues and open a pull request. :smile:

 ## Hall of Fame

 | Nature | file / folder in question | holder (on the date of upload) |